skthetester/amazon-price-tracker/README.md

 ## Note

 This tool is for educational purposes.
 Please respect Amazon's Terms of Service and robots.txt when scraping.
 Consider using official APIs when available.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## Support

+If you encounter any issues or have questions, please open an issue on GitHub.